gear-tech/gear/README.md

  - Lack of interoperability with other networks

 To resolve the interoperability issue, Parity technologies focused on creating a technology that connects every other blockchain:
-  - Polkadot - a blockchain of blockchains.
+  - Polkadot — a blockchain of blockchains.
 Provides a “relay chain” (the primary blockchain) that enables “parachains” (functional blockchains) to be deployed on top of it.
 All parachains are interconnected, creating a massive network of multifunctional blockchain services.
-  - Substrate - a modular framework that allows to create custom-built blockchains with consensus mechanism, core functionality and security out of the box.
+  - Substrate — a modular framework that allows to create custom-built blockchains with consensus mechanism, core functionality and security out of the box.

-Building a blockchain with Substrate allows it to be deployed on any compatible relay chain such as Polkadot and Kusama Substrate serves as a layer of communication between the relay chain and the parachain
+Building a blockchain with Substrate allows it to be deployed on any compatible relay chain such as Polkadot and Kusama.
+Substrate serves as a layer of communication between the relay chain and the parachain.

 # :factory: How does it work?